-For Immediate Release August 22, 2019
+For Immediate Release September 23, 2019 News Release 2019-63

-News Release 2019-47

-Hawaii Attorney General Joins Coalition Challenging Inhumane and Unnecessary Rule That Risks Deportation of Lawful Residents
+Hawaii Attorney General Opposes Rule that Risks Deportation of Lawful Residents

-HONOLULU - Attorney General Clare E. Connors today joined a coalition of attorneys general, led by California, in opposing the Trump Administration's new rule vastly expanding the use of expedited removal.
+HONOLULU - Hawaii Attorney General Clare E. Connors today joined a coalition of attorneys general, led by California, in opposing the Trump Administration's new rule that vastly expands the use of expedited removal.
 Under the new rule, the U.S. Department of Homeland Security is authorized to deport certain individuals living anywhere in the United States without the due process protections afforded in normal removal proceedings, such as the right to an attorney or a hearing before a judge.
-In an amicus brief before the U.S. District Court for the District of Columbia, the Attorneys General urge the court to grant a preliminary injunction to halt the implementation of the rule, which was issued without advance notice or opportunity for public comment.
+In a comment letter, the attorneys general urge the U.S. Department of Homeland Security to rescind the rule, which was issued without advance notice or opportunity for public comment.